gracelang/language/spec.md

 ## Strings

+### String Literals

 String literals in Grace are written between double quotes, and must be confined to a single line.
 Strings literals support a range of escape characters such as `"\n\t"`, and also escapes for Unicode;
 these are listed in Table \[tab:StringEscapes\].
 Individual characters are represented by Strings of length 1.
-Strings are Grace value objects, so an implementation may intern them.
+Strings are imutable, so an implementation may intern them.
 Grace’s standard library includes supports efficient incremental string construction.

 |Escape |  Meaning |  Unicode |